realworldocaml/book/book/json/README.md

 `title` value is always a string in our example schema, we want to convert it to an OCaml string.
 The `to_string` function performs this conversion and raises an exception if there is an unexpected JSON type.
-The `|>` operator provides a convenient way to chain these operations
+The `|>` operator provides a convenient way to chain these operations together:
-<span class="keep-together">together</span>:

 ```ocaml env=parse_book
 # let tags = json |> member "tags" |> to_list |> filter_string;;